 Since 2010, federal and state policymakers have critically examined and curtailed Medicaid funding, resulting in compromising desired individual goals and quality of life for people with developmental disabilities.
 We must continue to educate and advocate with key decision-makers at the state and federal level to ensure that Medicaid remains responsive to the critical needs of people with intellectual and other developmental disabilities.

-It is The Arc New York’s position that to address the present and emerging needs of individuals with intellectual and other developmental disabilities:
+It is The Arc New York’s position to address the present and emerging needs of individuals with intellectual and other developmental disabilities:

-- The New York State Medicaid plan should assist people with intellectual and other developmental disabilities to live full lives in the community, experience a high quality of life, and achieve economic security and personal independence to the extent possible for the individual.
+- The New York State Medicaid program should assist people with intellectual and other developmental disabilities to live full lives in the community, experience a high quality of life, and achieve economic security and personal independence to the extent possible for the individual.

 - Individuals with intellectual and other developmental disabilities are entitled to a full range of Medicaid-financed health care and long-term services across their lifespan.

 - Families should not be required to impoverish themselves, use personal funds, nor be required to keep an individual at home to receive the basic health and social supports the individual needs to live.